greenTortle/vector_sequence_GUI/README.md

 # Overall Information:

-- This repository contains vibe-coded Python and C files as tools to explore the mathematical object defined in the LaTeX doc
+- This repository contains vibe-coded Python and C files as tools to explore the mathematical object defined in the PDF
 - Claude Code, Grok, and some ChatGPT Plus were used to generate most code